Miguel Ángel López (cyclist): Return to Astana

 As the end of the 2022 Tour de France neared, López, who was not in the race that year, was stopped by police at a Madrid airport and questioned in a non blood doping drug trafficking investigation.
 Team Astana Qazaqstan issued a very surprised tweet on July 22, 04:02 that Lopez had been suspended by the team until a clarification was made regarding a Spanish professor he has had contact with.
 Initial reports that López himself was being investigated were denied by Spain's Guardia Civil police force.

 As of 12 December, 2022 López's contract with Team Astana Qazaqstan was terminated.

 Doping

 On 25 July 2023, it was announced that López has been provisionally suspended due to a potential anti-doping rule violation for use and possession of a prohibited substance in the weeks prior to the 2022 Giro d’Italia.
 On 29 May 2024, the UCI Anti-Doping Tribunal found López guilty of anti-doping rule violation (ADRV) for use and possession of a prohibited substance (Menotropin).
 He was banned from competing for four years, inclusive of his previous suspension.
 His suspension remains in force until 24 July 2027.
-After the ruling, López quickly filed an appeal with the Court of Arbitration for Sport, claiming his suspension was based on "manipulated phone call transcripts."
-In May 2025, his appeal was rejected.
+After the ruling, López quickly filed an appeal with the Court of Arbitration for Sport (CAS), claiming his suspension was based on "manipulated phone call transcripts."
+On 7 May 2025, his appeal was rejected by the CAS.
+López then challenged the CAS decision before the Federal Supreme Court of Switzerland.
+He argued, among other things, that relying on evidence provided by the Spanish Anti-Doping Agency (CELAD) and imposing a significant fine violated procedural and substantive guarantees under the European Commission of Human Rights.
+In a judgement dated 19 August 2026, the Federal Tribunal dismissed López's challenge.
+The judgement is considered final.